SefaSsarac/KutuphaneMVC/README.md

-# Library Management System
+# LIBRARY

 ## Description
-This project is a **Library Management System** built with ASP.NET Core.
+This project is a **Library** built with ASP.NET Core.
 It allows users to register, log in, manage authors and books, and perform CRUD (Create, Read, Update, Delete) operations.

 ## Technologies Used
 - **ASP.NET Core:** A cross-platform framework for building modern web applications.
-- **Entity Framework Core:** An object-database mapper for .NET that simplifies database interactions.
 - **Bootstrap:** A front-end framework for designing responsive web applications.
-- **HTML/CSS/JavaScript:** Standard technologies for building web pages.
+- **HTML/CSS:** Standard technologies for building web pages.
-- **SQL Server:** A relational database management system used for storing application data.
 - **Visual Studio:** An integrated development environment (IDE) for developing .NET applications.

 ## Features